Skip to main content

 Shell matching is conservative:

-• deny and ask rules can see through common wrappers and environment prefixes, so a rule like Bash(rm -rf:*) still catches wrapped destructive commands.
+• deny and ask rules see through common wrappers and environment variable prefixes, so Bash(rm -rf:*) still catches wrapped destructive commands.

 • Prefix and wildcard allow rules do not silently approve compound commands unless every top-level command segment is independently allowed.

-• Some provably read-only shell commands can be allowed automatically after deny, ask, and path checks run.
+• Some provably read-only shell commands can be automatically allowed after deny, ask, and path checks.

-• Dangerous commands, such as destructive deletes or force pushes, can still force confirmation even when a broad allow rule exists.
+• Dangerous commands (destructive deletes, force pushes) can still force confirmation even with broad allow rules.
 In auto mode, dangerous shell commands are denied.

-Avoid broad rules such as Bash or Bash(*) unless you fully trust the session.
-They are effectively tool-wide shell approval outside of the remaining safety checks.
+Avoid broad rules like Bash or Bash(*) unless you fully trust the session.

 Web and MCP Rules